ethereum-attestation-service/eas-sdk/README.md

   {
     schema: '0xb16fa048b0d597f5a821747eba64efa4762ee5143e9a80600d0005386edfc995',
     recipient: '0xFD50b031E778fAb33DfD2Fc3Ca66a1EeF0652165',
-    expirationTime: 0n, // Unix timestamp of when attestation expires (0 for no expiration)
+    expirationTime: NO_EXPIRATION, // Unix timestamp of when attestation expires (0 for no expiration)
     revocable: true,
     refUID: '0x0000000000000000000000000000000000000000000000000000000000000000',
     data: encodedData,
-    deadline: 0n, // Unix timestamp of when signature expires (0 for no expiration)
+    deadline: NO_EXPIRATION, // Unix timestamp of when signature expires (0 for no expiration)
     value: 0n
   },
   signer